rhit-liuy29/CSSE432VPN/README.md

 ./easyrsa build-ca nopass
 ```

 3. Run CA server components on the server <br />
+IMPORTANT: Before doing this step, make sure python3 is installed on your server<br />
 Under CA_Server folder, you will find FIVE required bash scripts and ONE python file.
-Import ALL of them into your newly generated CA Server, put them all under the same directory and then run the python file you just imported.
+Import ALL of them into your newly generated CA Server, put them all under the same directory WITH EASYRSA and then run the python file you just imported.
 This will act as the CA server that reviews and signs all the incoming requests.
 KEEP THIS SERVER OPEN UNTIL YOU ARE DONE WITH ALL REQUESTS

 4. Create a Server IP address <br />